TOCcloud/fcc-universe-database-project/README.md

 ✔ Data types (`numeric`, `boolean`, `varchar`)
 ✔ Data insertion and logical grouping

----

-## 📜 License

-This project was built as part of the freeCodeCamp curriculum.
-Feel free to reuse and extend it for learning purposes.

----

 ## 👤 Author

-Built by [Your Name] as part of the **Relational Database Certification** on freeCodeCamp.
+Built by Toluwalope Osisiogu as part of the **Relational Database Certification** on freeCodeCamp.